 Living Yes offers an opportunity to manage our unconscious, automatic reacting.
 By Living Yes, we overcome such self-destructive habits as blame, resentment, undue anxiety, unnecessary frustration, expectations of fairness, complaining, criticizing, gossiping, or making unnecessary demands on ourselves and on others.

-Living Yes means realizing that anger or shame are possible only if we believe in our rigid version of the past, and that there can be no fear if we stop working to control the future.
+Living Yes means realizing that anger or shame are possible only if we believe in our rigid version of the past, and that there can be no anxiety, worry, or fear if we stop working to control the future.

 Living Yes means being honest about our feelings, our distorted thoughts, and our relationship with Life.